ruthussanketh/Code_Brewers2020/README.md

 Supporting Documents
 --------------------
-Supporting docs, including a high level diagram, a low level diagram, explanations of the states in the dynamic online interface, and control flow explanations of each of the algorithms used above been included in the ./docs folder.
+Supporting docs, including a high level diagram (HLD), a low level diagram (LLD), explanations of the states in the dynamic online interface, and control flow explanations of each of the algorithms used above been included in the ./docs folder.
+We have made use of existing libraries such as StateMachine.js to process various inputs and states and Raphael.js to create the SVG (scalable vector graphic) scenes programmatically.

 Future Possible Functionalities
 -------------------------------